There are two main strategies for reducing unemployment –

-- Demand side policies can help to reduce demand deficient unemployment e.g. in a recession.
-However, they cannot reduce supply side unemployment.
+- Demand side policies can contribute to reducing demand deficient unemployment e.g. in a recession.
+However, they cannot reduce supply-side unemployment.
 Therefore, their effectiveness depends on the type of unemployment that occurs.

 - Classical (real wage)

-1. Education and Training.
-The aim is to give the long term unemployed new skills which enable them to find jobs in developing industries, e.g. retrain unemployed steel workers to have basic I.T. skills which helps them find work in service sector. – However, despite providing education and training schemes, the unemployed may be unable or unwilling to learn new skills.
+1. Education and training.
+The aim is to give the long-term unemployed new skills which enable them to find jobs in developing industries, e.g. retrain unemployed steel workers to have basic I.T. skills which help them find work in the service sector. – However, despite providing education and training schemes, the unemployed may be unable or unwilling to learn new skills.
 At best it will take several years to reduce unemployment.

-2. Reduce Power of trades unions.
-If unions are able to bargain for wages above the market clearing level, they will cause real wage unemployment.
-In this case reducing influence of trades unions (or reducing Minimum wages) will help solve this real wage unemployment.
+2. Reduce the power of trades unions.
+If unions can bargain for wages above the market clearing level, they will cause real wage unemployment.
+In this case reducing the influence of trades unions (or reducing Minimum wages) will help solve this real wage unemployment.

-3. Employment Subsidies.
-Firms could be given tax breaks or subsidies for taking on long term unemployed.
+3. Employment subsidies.
+Firms could be given tax breaks or subsidies for taking on long-term unemployed.
 This helps give them new confidence and on the job training.
-However, it will be quite expensive and it may encourage firms to simply replace current workers with the long term unemployment in order to benefit from the tax breaks.
+However, it will be quite expensive, and it may encourage firms to just replace current workers with the long-term unemployment to benefit from the tax breaks.

-4. Improve Labour Market Flexibility.
-It is argued that higher structural rates of unemployment in Europe is due to restrictive labour markets which discourages firms from employing workers in the first place.
+4. Improve labour market flexibility.
+It is argued that higher structural rates of unemployment in Europe is due to restrictive labour markets which discourage firms from employing workers in the first place.
 For example, abolishing maximum working weeks and making it easier to hire and fire workers may encourage more job creation.
 However, increased labour market flexibility could cause a rise in temporary employment and greater job insecurity.

-5. Stricter Benefit requirements.
+5. Stricter benefit requirements.
 Governments could take a more pro-active role in making the unemployed accept a job or risk losing benefits.
-After a certain time period the government could guarantee some kind of public sector job (e.g. cleaning streets).
+After a certain period, the government could guarantee a public sector job (e.g. cleaning streets).
 This could significantly reduce unemployment.
-However, it may mean the government end up employing thousands of people in un-productive tasks which is very expensive.
+However, it may mean the government end up employing thousands of people in unproductive tasks which is very expensive.
 Also, if you make it difficult to claim benefits, you may reduce the claimant count, but not the International Labour force survey.
 See: measures of unemployment

-6. Improved Geographical Mobility.
+6. Improved geographical mobility.
 Often unemployed is more concentrated in certain regions.
 To overcome this geographical unemployment, the government could give tax breaks to firms who set up in depressed areas.
-Alternatively, they can give financial assistance to unemployed workers who move to areas with high employment. (e.g. help with renting in London)
+Alternatively, they can provide financial assistance to unemployed workers who move to areas with high employment. (e.g. help with renting in London)